collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 ![alt text][image3]

 To get the best results, the model was trained and validated on seperate subsets of the data sets to help validate that the model was not overfitting.
-After the data collection process, I had around 24,000 data points.
-The data was stored using a csv file and an Image folder.
+After the data collection process, I had around 24,000 data points, where the data was stored using a csv file and a folder containing the different images associated with the data points.
+The KEY was for the model to learn to associate an image, or driving instance, with the correct steering angle that should be applied.

 A very small sample of data stored in a csv file is shown below.
-Note that each image listed under the different cameras is stored in the Image folder.
+Note that each image listed under the different cameras in the csv file is stored in the Image folder generated from collecting data.
 ![alt text][image4]

 Finally, I randomly shuffled the data set and put 20% of the data into a validation set.
 Before running the simulation on the new model I developed using new data, I made sure that the test data and validation data that I was using obtained low loss values, inidcating the model was preforming well.
-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road, and I had a training loss of .0133 and validation loss of AHHHHH.
+At the end of the process, the vehicle was able to drive successfully drive autonomously around the track without leaving the road, and I had a training loss of .0133 and validation loss of .017.